AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 ..
 Tip::

-  A Spoke VPC can be deployed in a different region and different cloud.
+  A Spoke network can be deployed in a different region and different cloud (AWS and Azure).

 |image0|